ThomasKerbrat/mines/README.md

 $ open index.html
 ```

+You can also access this repository GitHub Pages: [thomaskerbrat.github.io/mines](https://thomaskerbrat.github.io/mines)

 This is what it should look like when you finished a game :

 ![A finished Mines grid](docs/finished-mines-grid.png)